orbingol/NURBS-Python/docs/visualization.rst

 Examples
 ========

-The following figures illustrate some example 2D/3D curves and surfaces that can be generated and directly visualized using NURBS-Python.
+The following figures illustrate some example NURBS and B-spline shapes that can be generated and directly visualized via NURBS-Python.

 Curves
 ------